This article on Pulau Ubin was last updated in August 2020.

 Friendly staff and tasty food earned Cheong Lian Yuen Coffee Shop a recommendation from the locals.
 What they serve depends on what the fishermen catch that day – freshness is assured.
 More info here.

-Things to note on Pulau Ubin
+Staying overnight on Pulau Ubin

 There are a few more things to note about what to do in Pulau Ubin, so read on for more information.

 Unlike Singapore, tap water in Pulau Ubin is non potable.
 Bottled drinks and water is available for purchase in the main village, either from convenience stores or from the family restaurants.
+We highly recommend you bring your own water bottle.

 Be wary of steep slopes especially if you’re riding a bicycle.
 There are signs to warn you in advance so take heed.
 Safety first!